bantonelli/ProEdify-patternlab/source/_patterns/01-molecules/autocomplete.md

 * autocomplete-suggestions:
   * Container block for the suggestions portion of the component.
   * Implemented via popper.js
-  * Separate node from the autocomplete input
+  * Rendered inside of autocomplete but styled as separate block.

 * autocomplete-suggestions__wrapper:
   * The `<ul>` wrapper for the list of suggestions